 |Time||What to Expect||What You Should Do|

-- Recipient and donor area may look bruised.
+- Recipient and donor area might look bruised.

-- In donor area, you will see small red holes where the grafts are harvested that will heal within 2-3 days.
+- The donor area will have small red holes, where the grafts were harvested, that will generally heal within 2-3 days.

 - Pain is very uncommon after FUE procedures.
 If present, it generally improves with mild painkillers.